X marks the spot! This Dad devised a genius plan that could save your teen from a dangerous situation.

 “This also comes with the bittersweet knowledge that these kids still have a fighting chance while several of my friends have already had to bury their own children.”

-He recently asked the group of teens, “How many of you have found yourself in situations where things started happening that you weren’t comfortable with, but you stuck around, mainly because you felt like you didn’t have a way out?”
+He recently asked the group of teens, “How many of you have found yourself in uncomfortable or a dangerous situation where things started happening that you weren’t comfortable with, but you stuck around, mainly because you felt like you didn’t have a way out?”

 All of the teens raised their hands.
 “Every single one of them.”